Lincoln Property JV Acquires NYC Office Building

 While this deal marks the two companies’ first joint venture, both have made advances in the office sector.
 The transaction represents Cross Oceans’ fourth office acquisition in the nation and Lincoln’s sixth property investment in the New York metro area in just over a year.

-Located in the Prospect Heights neighborhood in Brooklyn, between Atlantic Ave. and Fulton St., the office building is steps away from the Barclays Center, home of the Brooklyn Nets and a popular concert venue.
-The Atlantic Terminal is also within walking distance, as is Prospect Park.
+Located in the Prospect Heights neighborhood of Brooklyn, between Atlantic Avenue and Fulton Street, the office building is steps away from Barclays Center, home of the Brooklyn Nets and a popular concert venue.
+Atlantic Terminal is also within walking distance, as is Prospect Park.

 Office sector activity in NYC

 New York City’s office sector remains hot, especially in the neighboring borough, Manhattan.
-At the end of July, BXP announced that it was beginning work on 343 Madison Ave., a Midtown high-rise totaling 930,000 square feet.
+At the end of July, BXP started vertical construction on 343 Madison Ave., a Midtown high-rise totaling 930,000 square feet.
 Kohn Pedersen Fox designed the $2 billion tower, which is scheduled for delivery in 2029.

-Also last month, Little Big Hospitality announced it was leasing 45,000 square feet for The Beginning Clubhouse at 50 Columbia Heights part of CIM’s Group Panorama office complex.
-The Beginning Clubhouse is a family-focused membership club that features work and meeting spaces, providing supervised daycare with organized classes for members to use.
+Also last month, Little Big Hospitality leased 45,000 square feet for The Beginning Clubhouse at 50 Columbia Heights, part of CIM’s Group Panorama office complex.
+The family-focused membership club features work and meeting spaces, providing supervised daycare with organized classes for members to use.
 The tenant is expecting to welcome its first members next summer.